loukad/intuno/README.md

 ![Off](resources/screenshot-off.png)

 For lower- and higher frequency notes, you may need to adjust the volume of your microphone.
 If your system's controls do not give the desired range, you can adjust the software volume with the up and down keys.

+## Other

+For more information on the how the program works, check out [this notebook](https://github.com/loukad/intuno/docs/tuning.html) in the source repository.